elisareineg/cisc327-library-management-a2-20390874/A1_Goncalves_9874.md

 ## R6

-_Note: The search books functionality has not been implemented, but comprehensive test cases have been created to define expected behavior when the function is developed._
+_Note: The search books functionality has been fully implemented with support for title, author, and ISBN searches with case-insensitive matching._

 - **Title Partial Match**: Tests searching for books by partial title match (case-insensitive)
 - **Author Partial Match**: Tests searching for books by partial author match (case-insensitive)